JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 needs to know the talk title, the author of the talk, and the link to the video.
 This information is already contained in a `Video` object, so you can pass it as a prop and access its attributes.

-1. Create a new file called `VideoPlayer.kt` and add the following implementation for the `videoPlayer` component:
+1. Create a new `VideoPlayer.kt` file and add the following implementation for the `videoPlayer` component:

    ```kotlin
    import kotlinx.css.*